illidanlab/MoCL-DK/README.md

 ```

-## finetune using pretrained model
+## Finetune using pretrained model

 linear protocol: only finetune the linear layer on top of GNN using all the labels avaialble